Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: Introduction

 Despite progress in PER relating to students’ learning difficulties when applying Maxwell’s equations, a lack of attention to students’ comprehension of Ampère-Maxwell’s law can be identified.
-Our main research question in this paper is: “What learning difficulties do undergraduate students face when applying Ampère-Maxwell’s law?”
-We particularly wished to address the following research questions: \begin{itemize} \item RQ1.
+Motivated by this situation, our main research question is: “What learning difficulties do undergraduate students face when applying Ampère-Maxwell’s law?” and, more specifically, \begin{itemize} \item RQ1.
 Do undergraduate students understand the limitations of Ampère’s law? \item RQ2.
 How do undergraduate students understand and apply Ampère-Maxwell’s law? \end{itemize} To address these questions, our research began with an epistemological analysis of how classic electromagnetism developed and later developed into Ampère-Maxwell’s law, which helped us to identify a set of key concepts to understand it.
 These key concepts guided us as we defined learning goals for a curriculum on Ampère-Maxwell’s law in electromagnetism courses for Physics and Engineering undergraduates.
 Working from the learning objectives, we designed a questionnaire encompassing four situations related to Ampère-Maxwell’s law and displacement current.
 We gave this questionnaire to second-year university students taking electromagnetism courses.
 We assessed their answers using a phenomenographic approach and ran interviews to delve deeper into their learning.
 Analysing the results helped us to identify the learning difficulties students face when applying Ampere-Maxwell’s law.

 Below, in section \ref{sectionII}, we present the epistemological development of classical electromagnetism and its development into Ampère-Maxwell’s law.
 In section \ref{sectionIII}, we describe the study context and explain the methodology.
 Section \ref{SectionIV} focuses on presenting the results, and we discuss these results in section \ref{SectionV}.
 Finally, we present the conclusions from our work and its implications for teaching in section \ref{SectionVI}.